-If your key has been compromised, you MUST NOT use a transition period.
-You should immediately revoke the compromised key and create a new one.
-All web of trust links signed by the old key should be regarded as suspect.
-A completely new set of links MUST be re-established by meeting in person.
+If your key has been compromised, you must not use a transition period as described below.
+Revoke the compromised key immediately and create a new one.
+Consider all web of trust links signed by the old key as suspect.
+You must establish a completely new set of links.

-When replacing one uncompromised key with a newer (typically longer) one, a transition period where both keys are trustworthy and participate in the web of trust allows - by trust transitivity - links to the old key to be used to trust signatures and links created by the new key.
-During a transition, both keys are trustworthy but only (the newer) one is actively used to sign documents and certify links in the web of trust.
+When replacing one uncompromised key with a newer (typically longer) one, using a transition period when both keys are trustworthy and participate in the web of trust uses trust transitivity to use links to the old key to trust signatures and links created by the new key.
+During a transition, both keys are trustworthy but you only use the newer one to sign documents and certify links in the web of trust.

-This document describes how to use GnuPG to create a new key and manage the keys during this transition period.
+This document describes how to use GnuPG to create a new key and manage both keys during this transition period.

 It is best to use a single keyring containing both keys.

 To generate a strong RSA key follow these instructions.
-If a separate keyring is used then follow these instructions to transfer it.
+If you use a separate keyring, follow these instructions to transfer it.

 Both new and old keys should now be contained in the same keyring.
 Verify this by: